 Since there are a lot of sound silencers out there, it’s easy to pick a pair you’ll regret spending money on because it either looked cool or was available at a super-cheap price on Amazon.
 Don’t fall for it.
 We vetted several of the top brands to find the best options for you.
 This includes big names such as Apple, Bose, Sony, and Sennheiser, along with newcomers to the category like Bowers & Wilkins and Cleer.

 If you’re looking for some of the best noise-cancelling headphones to pair with your all-new iPhone or laptop, look no further.
 Let’s get into our top picks.

 What are the best noise-cancelling headphones?

 A close second on our best noise-cancelling headphones list is the Sony WH-1000xM4.
 Not only is the latest Sony flagship model the best-sounding pair on the list, but also has remarkable ANC that nearly rivals Bose’s technology.
 The extended battery life and special features via Sony Headphones Connect app make them an ideal Bose 700 alternative, but more so, an excellent option for music lovers who want to block out the ambient chaos around them.
 Those who want something similar for a lower price may want to also consider its predecessor, the WH-1000xM3.
-You should also consider the impressive WF-1000xM4 wireless earbuds, which provide the best noise cancellation in the true wireless category and even better sound.
+You should also consider the impressive WF-1000xM3 wireless earbuds for amazing noise cancellation and even better sound.

 Laptop Magazine is keeping tabs on upcoming releases scheduled such as the highly anticipated Sony WF-1000xM4.
 Nonetheless, there is something here for every type of listener.
 Here is our ranking of the best noise-cancelling headphones based on performance, style, and purpose.